rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/vsphere/creating-a-vm-template/_index.md

 # Requirements

-There are specific tooling required for both Linux and Windows VMs to be usable by the vSphere node driver.
+There is specific tooling required for both Linux and Windows VMs to be usable by the vSphere node driver.
 The most critical dependency is [cloud-init](https://cloud-init.io/) for Linux and [cloudbase-init](https://cloudbase.it/cloudbase-init/) for Windows.
-Both of these are used for provisioning the VMs by configuring the hostname, settings up the SSH access, and default Rancher user.
-Users can add additional content to these as desired if additional configuration is desired.
-Outside of that some additional requirements will be listed below.
-If you have any specific firewall rules or configuration, this should be added to the VM before creating a template.
+Both of these are used for provisioning the VMs by configuring the hostname and by setting up the SSH access and the default Rancher user.
+Users can add additional content to these as desired if other configuration is needed.
+In addition, other requirements are listed below for reference.

+**Note:** If you have any specific firewall rules or configuration, you will need to add this to the VM before creating a template.

 ## Linux Dependencies

-Here is the list of packages that need installed on the template.
-These will have slightly varied names based on distribution with some distributions shipping these by default.
+The packages that need to be installed on the template are listed below.
+These will have slightly different names based on distribution; some distributions ship these by default, for example.

 * curl
 * wget